riceric22/riceric22.github.io/debugml.md

 # [7000-005: Debugging Data & Models (Fall 2022)][site]

 Do you trust your model?
-Despite their widespread adoption and impressive performance, modern machine learning models have a crucial flaw: it is extremely difficult to discern when and how models fails.
+Despite their widespread adoption and impressive performance, modern machine learning models have a crucial flaw: it is extremely difficult to discern when and how models fail.
 This pitfall has given rise to a field of research known as *trustworthy machine learning*, in order to make these systems safe, responsible, and understandable.

 This course will explore the tools and methods for analyzing the machine learning pipeline and assessing their trustworthiness (or lack thereof), from the datasets, models, and predictions perspective.
 A [tentative schedule](#tentative-schedule-and-topics) of these topics can be found at the bottom of this page.